NTHU-YiPing-Huang/Statistical_Mechanics_II_2023_Fall/_sources/Ginsburg_Landau.md

 \langle \sigma_i\rangle_{MFT}=m=\tanh\left[ \beta (h+m k_B T_c)\right]; T_c=\frac{2dJ}{k_B}\text{.}
 $$

 Once $m$ is determined, we can construct the effective magnetic field and recover $P_{MFT}(\sigma_i)$.
 With these information, we can calculate the critical exponents by expanding the self-consistency equation near the critical temperature.
+Can we generalize this process?
+If yes, what can we learn from the generalization scheme?

+## The "Landau free energy"

-## Concept of order parameter
+### Concept of order parameter

 One can immediate notice that $\langle \sigma_i\rangle_{MFT}$ plays an important role in the above approach.
 It is actually the parameter that specifies the corresponding order.
 When $\langle \sigma_i\rangle_{MFT}\neq0$, it specifies the system is ordered.
 However, the quantity is defined within the mean-field theory.
 Why not promoting this idea to a more general setting beyond the mean-field theory.
 After all, the mean-field theory is just a theory for us to approximate the $P(\{\sigma_1,\sigma_2,\cdots,\sigma_N\})$.

 We can take the idea and define an observable $\mathcal{O}$.
 When $\langle \mathcal{O}\rangle \neq0$, the probability distribution develop some kind of collective pattern that is specified by $\langle \mathcal{O}\rangle$, so we call it the *order parameter*.
 The order parameter can be a scalar, a vector, a tensor or even a function.
 We will focus on the simple case for now.
 For the Ising model, it is just the magnitude of $m$.

-## The "Landau free energy"

 ### A little bit of reverse engineering...